Skip to main navigation Skip to search Skip to main content

 I hold a position as full professor in The teaching and Learning of Swedish, and Reader in General linguistics.
 I lead the new research environment LiLL (Learning in Language and Literature), and I am also the subject representative for the subject Swedish.

 Ongoing research projects include the MAW-funded project "Based on a true story?" (at Lund University, 2020–2025), which investigates how the exploration of language production processes in speech and writing can be used to distinguish between fictional and self-experienced stories, as well as the new VR-funded project "Will writing ever be the same?
 On AI, Writing Processes and Writing Practices in Secondary School", together with Eva Lindgren (main applicant, Umeå University), Åsa Wengelin (University of Gothenburg) and Carina Hermansson (University of Borås).
+A new project (together with Petra Magnussin and Jenny Persson, both at Kristianstad University) explores how teacher students self efficacy for writing relates to their own writing of academic texts.

 My research focuses on language production, language development and writing and is characterized by interdisciplinary collaboration and methodological interest.